FOLLOW US

 Road travel

-• use winter tyres between 15 November and 15 April
+• using winter tyres between 15 November and 15 April

-• carry a fluorescent vest kept in the car, not in the boot.
-Wear the vest while attending to a breakdown
+• carrying a fluorescent vest in the car, not in the boot – you must wear the vest while attending to a breakdown

 Sea travel

-It is a requirement that you sail by the most direct route to a port of entry upon entering territorial waters.
+You must sail by the most direct route to a port of entry when entering Croatian territorial waters.

 Authorities can arrest you for entering a non-designated entry port without telling them.
-If you cannot use the correct entry port, contact the local harbour master or the police before entering.
+If you cannot use the correct entry port, contact the local harbour master or the police before entering Croatia.

 Extreme weather and natural disasters

 From 1 June to 31 October it is illegal to set outdoor fires and barbecues except in designated areas.
-Intentionally causing a fire is illegal in Croatia and you could be fined from approximately 2,000 to 20,000 euros, or even imprisoned.
+Intentionally causing a fire is illegal in Croatia and you could be fined 2,000 to 20,000 euros, or even given a prison sentence.

 Earthquakes

 Earthquakes in Croatia can be strong and cause deaths and damage to infrastructure.
 In recent years, there have been earthquakes in Zagreb and in Petrinja, near Sisak in central Croatia.
-Both caused extensive damage to buildings and infrastructure and 8 people died.
+Both caused extensive damage to buildings and infrastructure and loss of life.
 Heavily damaged buildings, which are not always signposted, may be unstable.

-There are small tremors several times a month throughout the year.
-Most pass without consequences.
-To learn more about what to do before, during and after an earthquake, visit the website of the US Federal Emergency Management Agency.
+Small tremors also happen several times a month throughout the year.
+Most pass without consequence.
+The US Federal Emergency Management Agency website has advice about what to do before, during and after an earthquake

 Floods

 Flash floods can happen with very little warning and lead to dangerous water flows and disruption to transport and other networks.
 There is the highest risk of flooding in central Croatia, between Karlovac and Slavonski Brod.
-Monitor weather forecasts and follow the advice of local authorities.
+Monitor Croatian Meteorological and Hydrological Service forecasts and follow the advice of local authorities.

 Before you travel check that: